Originally published September 2017, updated in October 2019.

 Personal Care products: A number of houses of worship accept unwanted personal care and grooming supplies that get redistributed to local shelters, or to programs like Midnight Run.
 White Plains Presbyterian Church Office is one, but again, google around.

-Sports Equipment: Found this for the article, go to Let’s Play it Forward site even if you don’t have anything to donate.
+Sports Equipment: Linking Handlebars repairs bikes, and donates them to those in need, complete with with helmets.
+Go to Let’s Play it Forward site even if you don’t have anything to donate.
 I’m teary, and heartened!

 Again, before you load up the car, always always call to confirm hours, items that can be accepted!
 Consider this list a starting point, and feel free to share any suggestions or finds.